karimBg/proBot/data/nlu.md

 - nice to meet you
 - it was nice meeting you

-## intent:inform_creator
-- who is your father
-- who created you
-- who developed you
-- who is your boss
-- who designed you

-## intent:what_can_you_do
-- help
-- what can you do
-- what can you help me with
-- what is your mission
-- what is your purpose
-- what can you do for me
-- how can you help me
-- what can you help me with

 ## intent:stop
 - ok then you cant help me
 - that was shit, you're not helping